Having a vapor barrier helps protect the structure of your home from moisture and water damage.

 Does a Vapor Barrier Give an Absolute Seal Against Moisture?

-Properly installing the correct vapor barrier or retardant in your home decreases the chances of moisture permeating through your walls.
+Properly installing the correct vapor barrier or retardant in your home decreases the chances of moisture permeating your walls.

 However, the seal is not absolute even when using a true vapor barrier.